Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ### Simulation code ###

-The short-range forces and the long-range forces in p3m_perform routines are included to study the charge inversion phenomena.
+The short-range forces and the long-range forces in p3m_perform routines are included to study the charge inversion phenomena at high accuracy.
-Everyone is welcome to copy and/or rewrite this simulation code under GNU General Public License v3.0 license, by keeping top 55 lines of the author's code intact.
+Everyone is welcome to copy and rewrite this simulation code under GNU General Public License v3.0 license, by keeping top 55 lines of the author's code intact.